 Bipolar disorder is a spectrum mood disorder, meaning that the intensity of the disorder varies from person to person.
 It is a biological illness with strong genetic components (it runs in families), and is worsened by changes in hormone levels, trauma to the nervous system (i.e., emotional shocks) and the consumption of street drugs.
 Psychological stress or distress can trigger a bipolar episode.
 Bipolar means having two opposite poles, in this case, depression on one end and mania on the other.
-There are also a lot of variations in the sequence depressive and manic symptoms manifest.
+Depending on of the severity of symptoms, a large number of sufferers receive the diagnosis of bipolar I or bipolar II.
+There are variations in the sequence depressive and manic symptoms manifest.
 Some sufferers experience mania and depression simultaneously.
-Others experience depression first for months, and then, suddenly, mania. someone will not be diagnosed as having bipolar disorder until manic behaviors are identified.
+Others experience depression first for months, and then, suddenly, mania.
+That is why each person with bipolar is unique and requires treatment tailored to their presentation and situation.
+Someone will not be diagnosed as having bipolar disorder until manic behaviors are identified.

 Common symptoms of depression include:

 Again, the intensity and duration of those symptoms vary from person to person.